The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 I always recommend starting with the entry level writing instrument that matches your personal preference stylistically.

-Try different ink in the pen and writing or drawing with it for a few days to really get a feel for one pen.
+Try different ink in the pen and using it for a few days to get a feel for it.

-If you like using fountain pens from that experience, try one of the more medium price point pens, always considering if you like a heavy pen or a lightweight one or a thicker or thinner barrel.
+If you like using fountain pens from that experience, try one of the more medium price point pens.
+However, always consider if you like a heavier or lightweight one or a thicker or thinner barrel.

-Do you want a daily writer that is a workhorse or something that is a status symbol to impress in a meeting?
+Do you want a daily writer that is a workhorse or a status symbol to impress in a meeting?

 Use this guide to browse around and ultimately go with the pen that you like looking at the most.
 Aesthetics matter.